Current Research, Education, & Policy Projects

 Embarking on a fresh endeavor to address family and relationship diversity, I am laying the groundwork for the Modern Family Institute (MoFI).
 This promising new initiative seeks to deepen our understanding of diverse family structures and relationships, advancing the cause of inclusion and acceptance across society.
 As part of this mission, MoFI is committed to fostering research and providing much-needed support for a diverse range of family forms and relational dynamics.

-In collaboration with Dr. Lily Lamboy and a dedicated team, we are currently at the forefront of fundraising efforts to establish MoFI at UC Berkeley, offering a unique platform that will contribute to pioneering advancements in this field.
-Our vision includes creating educational resources, spearheading relevant research, offering inclusive thearpy, and advocating for policy changes that reflect the rich diversity of families and relationships that exist today.
+In collaboration with Dr. Lily Lamboy and a dedicated team, we are offering a unique platform that will contribute to pioneering advancements in this field.
+Our vision includes creating educational resources, spearheading relevant research, and advocating for policy changes that reflect the families and relationships that exist in contemporary society.

 MoFI's mission extends beyond the academic sphere, seeking to have a real-world impact on the lives of individuals within diverse relationship structures, offering them the resources, recognition, and representation they need.
 The initiative serves as an essential conduit to communicate the experiences of those living in non-nuclear families and relationships, influencing public discourse, policy, and attitudes.